wp-plugins/role-scoper/readme.txt

 == Changelog ==

+= 1.3.3-dev =
+* Compat : Smart YouTube (and other plugins that execute a posts query joined to comments table) - database error
+* Compat : Revisionary - Pending count and links were not displayed in Dashboard Right Now or Edit Posts listing if revisor capability is by term or object role assignment
+* Compat : Revisionary - Non-Administrators receive Not Found error for revision preview

 = 1.3.2 - 3 Nov 2010 =
 * BugFix : Post counts and other dashboard items were not filtered for non-Administrators (since 1.3.1)
 * Compat : Revisionary - users could not submit or edit revisions based on Contributor role direct-assigned for post